 Each night, we will enjoy a group-based dinner where we all sit at the same long table under Edison lights and share in story, wine and laughter.
 Our food will be healthy, locally prepared and sourced where possible, and we will do our best to accommodate special dietary needs (advise upon registration please).

 You are assigned to a team of 4 women for the weekend.
 There will be a series of challenges over the course of the weekend, each worth differing point values.
 Some challenges will be physical while others will be mental/emotional.
 You and your team will need to decide which challenges you want to undertake, and how.
 There is some strategy involved, but points will be accelerated if entire teams undertake the same challenge together.
 Said another way, we don’t want only the physically strong members to climb the mountain, while the cerebral members think through mental challenges.
 The objective is for everyone to try something outside their boundaries for comfort.
 (Of course, we don’t want anyone seriously stressing over a challenge.
 But we DO ask you to consider whether your fears are valid or just a discomfort due to unfamiliarity).

-Each Retreat participant will receive access to the Midlife Intervention app that navigates personal nutrition and fitness plans.
+Each Menopause Retreat participant will receive access to the MyMENO app that navigates personal nutrition and fitness plans.